shoarora/levelone/README.md

 Built with electron, p5.js, Microsift Kinect for Windows SDK, and flask (python)

 ## Install Instructions
-You can either get the prebuilt version of the app [here](web.stanford.edu/~shoarora/cs147), or you can clone this repo and run it with node.js as follows:
+You can either get the prebuilt version of the app [here (available for mac only)](http://web.stanford.edu/class/cs147/projects/health/levelone/assignments/Level%20One.zip), or you can clone this repo and run it with node.js (should run on anything but we haven't tried, but also more stable on mac) as follows:

 run `npm install` first time
 run `npm start` to start